- The Benefits of Joining a Grief Support Group - October 3, 2024

 When you understand your partner’s love language, or the way they prefer to show and to be shown love, it will make it easier to understand their needs and how to meet them.
 Just knowing your partner’s love language doesn’t guarantee you’ll communicate better though.
 Some people get tripped up trying to force their partner to adapt to their own love language, instead of trying to use their partner’s preferred language to communicate to them.

-The love language exercise is about learning how to speak the other person’s language, A stock photo of a white couple cuddled together in bed. not to try to teach them yours.
+The love language exercise is about learning how to speak the other person’s language, not to try to teach them yours.
 If each of you tries to communicate to each other in the language you prefer, you’ll both feel validated and cared for.

 If your love language is Acts of Service and your partner’s is Gift Giving, focus your energy on speaking to them through giving gifts rather than doing things for them.
 In turn, they should prioritize acts of service for you instead of expecting you to respond to a gift in the way that they would.